KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

-Downgrading: (copy & pasted from The Midnight Ride website)

-- In the Stock Game folder, double-click on fo4downgrader.exe to run it.
-- A command prompt window will open & it should say: "Patching successful"
-- Close the command prompt & backups with _downgradeBackup appended to their name should appear in the Stock Game folder.

 Setting up Bethini Pie: (copy & pasted from The Midnight Ride website)

 - Download Bethini Pie here: https://www.nexusmods.com/site/mods/631